ronen567/just-the-docs/docs/logistic-regression.md

 ### Figure 1-a: Training Phase.
 ****The Training input Dataset consists of m labeled examples, each of n features.****
+The Optimizer finds the set of coefficients which minimize the cost function.

 ![Supervise Learning Outlines](../assets/images/supervised/ML-training-network.svg)

 ### Figure 1-b: Validation Phase
 ****The Validation input Dataset consists of k labeled examples, each of n features.****
+The predictions are validated by checking the cost function.

 ![Supervise Learning Outlines](../assets/images/supervised/ML-validation-network.svg)